 Palace complex Alhambra

 A visit to this fairytale ‘red’ palace complex in 1001-night style should not be missing from your to-do list when you visit Andalusia.
 The Alhambra has even been nominated as one of the Seven New Wonders of the World.
 It is a walled palace complex consisting of a succession of different buildings in which the Moorish rulers used to live with their harem.
-The detailed decoration of the walls of the Alhambra, the carefully landscaped gardens and beautiful vistas are stunning.
+The detailed decoration of the walls of the Alhambra, the carefully landscaped gardens and the beautiful views are stunning.
 Unfortunately, during the Inquisition, the Spas left very little of the cultural heritage of their Arab rulers.
 It is extremely popular but small so always have reserved tickets.
 Otherwise, only the Alhambra gardens are an option.

 Ski area Sol & Nieve

 Sol y Nieve is truly a serious and well-attended ski resort and it is a special experience to be on the ski slope with the sunny coast in the background.
 There are even days when you ski in a bikini.
-From the village of Pradollano you can go up by cable car and then you can go up the slopes with tow lifts.
+From the village of Pradollano you can go up by cable car and then you can go up the slopes with two lifts.
 The ski area is very busy, especially on weekends due to the local Granadeños who escape town for some outdoor sport.
 Championships are held regularly.

 The center and district of Albaicin

 You can enjoy shopping and eating out in the center.
 To remember: in Granada you have free tapas by the way!
 The old center consists of 2 parts: on the one hand a spaciously designed center with large historic buildings and many shops or chain stores.
-On the other hand there is the even older Moorish center with small winding streets – the Albaicín – which is built against the hill of the Alhambra.
+On the other hand, there is the even older Moorish center with small winding streets – the Albaicín – which is built against the hill of the Alhambra.
 In the narrow cobblestone streets, which you really have to explore on foot, you will find many (tapas) bars, Arabic tea houses and restaurants.
 The Albaicín district, like the Alhambra, is on the UNESCO World Heritage List.

 Mirador del Alhambra